Intelligent-Wound-Care/vwl-docs/docs/getting-started.md

 #### Fetch Videos

 The fetch videos command is used whenever new videos in **JW Player** need to be fetched, the command will populate the [videos resource](/videos 'Videos Resource') with all videos uploaded in **JW Player**.

+### Administrator Contact

+If you need assistance with anything or require a feature added please contact the administrator, contact details below.

+**Email** - milo@intelligentwoundcare.com